ahmedmeid/connected-vehicles/README.md

 Full solution description can be found in [Solution Blueprint document](SolutionBlueprint.md)

-Solution is deployed on free tier of Azure Kubernetes Service AKS and accessible at the following URL:
+Solution is deployed on free tier of Azure Kubernetes Service (AKS) and web interface is accessible at the following URL:

 [http://23.96.34.45:8080](http://23.96.34.45:8080)

+Eclispe Mosquitto MQTT Broker is available on the cloud for vehicles simulators at:

+IP Address: 13.92.195.182

+Port: 1883
 ## Features

 * Showing vehicles connection status in near real time through websockets technology.